OPRAH'S DEAD SON

 "What else?"

 "What else what?
 Wet?
 Hot?
 I have no idea.
 I guess it must have been tea leaves at some point, growing in the ground somewhere.
 China, maybe.
 I didn't read the package, I just put some tea in the pot and poured boiling water on it.
-That's the extent of my culinary capabilities."
+That's the sum total of my abilities as a cook.
+I can pour the water someone else has already boiled onto tea leaves in a teapot, period."

-"And I'm just gonna drink it and that's just gonna be that."
-Oprah takes a sip.
+"And I'm just gonna drink it and that's just gonna be that," Oprah says.

 "The leaves had to be picked and dried and packed and shipped, right?"
 The old guy concentrates on Giselle.
 "Who did all that?"